-- 1. On campus: Buildings or property the university owns and controls, and uses to support its educational goals (classrooms, labortories, libraries, etc.).
-Also, property the university owns but someone else controls on campus or within the geographical area, such as fast food resturants or stores that students frequently use.
-The statistics in the "On-Campus Total" column is a grand total of crimes that occurred on campus, which includes statistics from the "Residence Hall" column. - Public property: All public property, including thoroughfares, streets, sidewalks and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
+^{1.} On campus: Buildings or property the university owns and controls, and uses to support its educational goals (classrooms, laboratories, libraries, etc.).

+Also, property the university owns but someone else controls on campus or within the geographical area, such as fast food restaurants or stores that students frequently use.
+The statistics in the "On-Campus Total" column is a grand total of crimes that occurred on campus, which includes statistics from the "Residence Hall" column.